Jury Duty in the United States: A Civic Duty?

 In America's infancy as an independent country, only white males were allowed to vote and serve on juries.
 Imagine being a woman or an African American on trial and there are only white males in the jury box.
 That hardly constituted a trial by peers.
 The history alone of juries should compel women and African Americans to serve willingly.

 Are jurors infallible?
 By no means.
 They each bring their own set of values and prejudices into the courtroom.
 The jurors will each perceive the evidence through their own life filters.
-Yet there is no fairer way for establishing guilt or innocence that has been found to date.
-Rather twelve persons from my community who may look similar to me than just one person, judge or whomever, to determine guilt or innocence.
+Yet, there is no fairer way for establishing guilt or innocence that has been found to date.
+It is much more preferable that have twelve persons from my community who may look similar to me than just one person, judge or whomever, to determine guilt or innocence.

 After responding to your summons, waiting with the other respondents to be called to answer "qualifying" questions from the lawyers can be extremely tedious.
 However, looking at the service in a contextual light, serving on a jury is ultimately a privilege undertaken with the utmost seriousness.
 It is an honor which usually means you have been participating in your civic duties in others ways as well, such as being a registered voter.

 Some individuals are called often, while others may never get the summons.
 Each state has its own system for choosing jurors.
 Some states use the driver's licenses, others use the voter registration roles, still others may have some other system of selection.
 I was called to jury duty recently (the second time in two years) and spoke with another potential juror who had recently moved to Georgia.
 The seventy-two year old said that in all of her years living in upstate New York, she had never been called to jury duty and her summons to Georgia jury duty happened after she had only been in the state for two years.
 She couldn't quite figure it out.
 Then again, I don't think anyone can really figure out the system.